 Main entrance & Reception

 The reception area is located on the ground floor directly as you enter.
 The width of the entrance doors is 1.5 metres.
 The floor in the reception area benefits from ALCO safety flooring and is level.
-There is seating available in the conjoined Pirate Adventure Golf area which is less than 10m from the main reception area.
-Both the reception and golf areas are lit by small spot lights however the area does benefit from a lot of natural light.
+The reception is lit by small spot lights however the area does benefit from a lot of natural light.

 The reception desk is 1.1m high however there is a lower area to the right of the reception desk which is 0.8m high, and our team can easily reach across to offer assistance where required.
 Any wheelchair users are welcome to enter via the right hand (fast track) doors to be served, and any guests who are unable to queue for any reason should make our team members aware and will be happy to serve you separately.

 We do offer complimentary tickets for carers.

 Once you have obtained your tickets there the centre is located on the first floor.
 There are 36 steps leading to the first floor with 4 landing points every 9 steps.
 The lighting on the stairs is fairly dim.
 A lift is available which is 1.2m wide and is located behind the reception desk.

 There is background music playing in each area of the centre and some videos have audio playing on them.
 Informational talks also occur every hour and could seem somewhat loud if unexpected.
 There is various signage around the site at medium eye level and the lift/toilet signs will soon be made tactile to further aid guests.
 The narrowest clear door opening width is 0.84 metres; however this can be bypassed if necessary.